shrutipingale/IS_699_Project/README.md

 One board represents one project.
 A board contains one or more lists.
 Each list represents the category of tasks, such as Todo, Doing and Done.
-You can drag-n-drop to change the order of lists, the order of tasks inside the list, and also move task from one list to another as well- to manage the project as it moves through different stages.
+You can drag-n-drop to change the order of lists, the order of tasks inside the list, and also move task from one list to another as well to manage the project as it moves through different stages.

 ## Build Setup